Aloka — Mixtape 001

 About the Mixtape

 Some of these tracks live inside Graham's Sound Circle ceremonies.
-The playlist moves through kirtan legends Krishna Das and Bhagavan Das, Jai Uttal's devotional folk, and The Hanumen — featuring Portland's own Benjy Wertheimer.
-It includes Anoushka Shankar, daughter of sitar master Ravi Shankar, alongside the ambient healing music of Malte Marten and Chantress Seba, and the quietly radical folk of Philadelphia's Aly Halpert.
-It opens with Radiohead's "How to Disappear Completely" and closes with "In a River" by Rostam — the Grammy-winning producer and Vampire Weekend co-founder who made one of the most quietly devastating solo songs of the last decade.
-One hour and five minutes of music that knows how to get out of the way.
+The playlist moves through kirtan legends Krishna Das and Bhagavan Das, Seema Mishra's devotional folk, and The Hanumen — featuring Portland's own Benjy Wertheimer.
+It includes Anoushka Shankar, daughter of sitar master Ravi Shankar, and Nick Barbachano — an independent musician whose songs are rooted in plant medicine and prayer circles — with the quietly sacred "Arbolito Divino."
+It opens with Radiohead's "How to Disappear Completely," drifts through S.A.
+Karl's "Andrea's Song," and closes with "In a River" by Rostam — the Grammy-winning producer and Vampire Weekend co-founder who made one of the most quietly devastating solo songs of the last decade.

 About Graham